-3 To enhance the city's reputation, economy and identity
+3. An inclusive economy: enhancing the City's reputation, economy and identity

 The Council and partners can focus on innovation & excellence in the arts to re-invigorate the public realm, support an innovative and creative economy & create a sense of pride in place.
 This is a critical contributor in attracting and retaining the workforce required for the wider City region.